sean-mcmahon/sean-mcmahon.github.io/_posts/2023-11-10-confusion-matrices.markdown

 Confusion matrices are a common way for visualise your classifier's performance, whether that is a Transformer, CNN or SVM.
 Perhaps most importantly, they show how classifier fails in an easy to read manor.

 | ![Confusion Matrix](/assets/confusion_matrices/text_binary_classification_plot.png)
- *The rows of a Confusion Matrix show the number of actual or ground truth labels, the columns show the predicted results, and in combination give the following; the True Positive (TP) rate, the False Negative (FN) rate, the False Positive (FP) rate and the True Negative (TN) rate.* |
+ *The rows of a Confusion Matrix show the number of actual or ground truth labels, the columns show the predicted results, and in combination give the following four attributes; the True Positive (TP) rate, the False Negative (FN) rate, the False Positive (FP) rate and the True Negative (TN) rate.* |

 ### Example of confusion matrix, binary classification